Club: none | Opening: 1962 | Capacity: 7,000 seats

 History and description

-Buck Shaw Stadium was built to host the (American) football, soccer, and baseball matches of the Santa Clara University teams.
-The stadium officially opened on the 6th of October 1962 with a football match between Santa Clara and Occidental.
+Stevens Stadium, previously known as Buck Shaw Stadium, was built to host (American) football, soccer, and baseball matches of the Santa Clara University teams.
+The stadium officially opened on 6 October 1962 with a football match between Santa Clara and Occidental.

 Buck Shaw Stadium was turned into a soccer-specific stadium in 2005, and at the same time extensively renovated and expanded.